-From 1984, focus of investigations shifted to healthy ageing
+From 1984, the focus of investigations shifted to healthy aging

-With ageing of the research cohorts, the attention shifted to the determinants of ageing.
+With aging of the research cohorts, the attention shifted to the determinants of aging.
 Besides cardiovascular disease, information also was collected on aspects of health and on an extended set of lifestyle factors.

 See the timeline for an overview of how these studies are associated with the Seven Countries Study: